bishopdynamics/superbird-tool/Readme.md

   * another workaround is to make USB Gadget persistent (see section above), then you do not need `--boot_adb_kernel`
 * In some cases you might get a Timeout Error.
 This happens sometimes if a previous command failed, and you just need to power cycle the device (actually unplug and plug it back in), and try again.
   * ALSO, avoid connecting the device through a USB hub.
 In my testing, I had many more timeout issues when using a hub.
+  * You might need to power cycle and try again multiple times

 ## Making Standalone Binaries